There are two massive traps when it comes to naming or renaming a business.

 How to pick your brand name that connects on emotional level

-- Short names are better to remember
+Short names are generally easier to remember than longer names.

-How do you craft a brand name
+How do you craft a brand name?

 - Is it distinctive and different from competitors?